boost-edu-tools/gitinspectorgui/docs/api/error-handling.md

 ## Overview

 With PyO3 integration, errors are handled through native Python exceptions that are automatically converted to Rust error types.
-No HTTP status codes or network errors are involved.
+No HTTP status codes or network errors are involved - this is direct function call error handling within a single process.

+**Error Flow**: Python exceptions are automatically converted to Rust error types by PyO3.
+For architecture details, see [PyO3 Integration](../architecture/design-decisions.md).

 ## Error Types